 As far as attractions go, there is not that much to see on top of the hill.

-What you come here for is the fine views and the nature walks through the forest that cover the hillsides.
+What you come here for is the fine views, the slightly cooler climate and the nature walks through the forest that cover the hillsides.

 Unfortunately, the top of the hill is often covered in a ring of cloud spoiling your views.